shmoshua/6.4400_project/proposal.md

 ### Deliverables
-- Correct implementation of the marching cube algorithm
+- Correct implementation of the marching cube algorithm;
-- Generation of a terrain model using marching cube algorithm and noise
+- Generation of a terrain model using marching cube algorithm and noise;
-- Parametrization of elevation with a slider to acquire a different form of terrain.
+- Parametrization of elevation with a slider to acquire a different form of terrain;
-- (Optional) Added interactions with the scene, e.g. moving camera
+- (Optional) Added interactions with the scene, e.g. moving camera;
-- (Optional) Infinite terrain generation while moving the camera
+- (Optional) Infinite terrain generation while moving the camera.